Our Values

 Once I realized that my dreams of playing wide receiver for the Tampa Bay Buccaneers were most likely not going to pan out, I pretty much knew that I wanted to work with my dad at the family company.
 I didn’t really know what my dad did on a day-to-day basis, but I did know that growing up with a tech guru in the house had its perks.
 I remember when he built a TiVo out of an old computer and we were able to record football games and fast forward through commercials long before it was a household concept.
 He taught both my mom and me how to do rudimentary HTML so that we could embed pictures into our eBay posts, taking our presentations to the next level.
 I never knew how, but he figured out how to program bots into Team Fortress II, an old cartoon video game that all the guys in my family used to play.
 This magic that my dad pulled off always intrigued me, and I wanted to learn it myself.
 He was also very busy by the time I was part-way through college, and we all knew that he needed another set of hands, so it only made sense for me to join the family business.

 When I tell people that I work with my parents, I often get the same reaction — “Do you guys get along?
 I don’t know if I could work with my parents every day.”
 We’ve all heard someone say not to do business with friends if you want to stay friends.
-But I’m two-and-a-half years in, and I have always enjoyed working with my parents.
+But now I’ve been here since 2018 and have enjoyed working with my parents the entire time.
 We have a good relationship, but most importantly we have always prioritized that relationship.
 From the day I started, it was made clear that we would always be father-son first, not boss-employee.
 We have always made a conscious effort not to let work overrun our lives and become our relationship.
 I believe this is why we have such an unusually long client retention rate as well.
 We prize the relationships that we make.
 We don’t try to squeeze every last penny out of our clients or take advantage of them at every turn because, ultimately, we want what is best for our clients, not just another dollar.
 We want to see our friends’ and neighbors’ businesses grow and make an impact in our communities.

 Now we do have to charge for our services because we put a lot of time, effort, and money into making sure that we provide the best service available.
 Just like my parents and I spend large parts of our lives discussing work, building plans, and studying our industry.
 But at the end of the day, we are family, not coworkers.
 Just like at the end of the day our clients are not just how we keep the lights on; they’re why we do it.